Peluboy/peluboy/README.md

-# 👋 Welcome to my Profile
+# 👋 Welcome to my Github Profile

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+Hey there!
+I'm Pelumi, a frontend developer and creative designer.
+I'm passionate about crafting visually stunning and user-friendly web experiences.
+This GitHub portfolio serves as a showcase of my work, where I share my projects, designs, and contributions to the development community.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">